thcorre/phnog2025-workshop/README.md

 Please refer to the paper provided by the workshop session leaders.
 If nothing has been provided, not a problem, pop your hand in the air and an eager expert will be there to allocate one for you.

+### VS Code (Recommended)

+Each group has a web VS Code environment available, multiple users are available to connect to the web vscode session at the same time.

+Navigate to `group<GROUP ID>.topologies.dev` and log in with your group password.

+@thcorre please put a screenshot of the web vscode here if you can.

 ### SSH

 - Hostname: **refer to the paper provided**